 Well, the answer lies in testing emails.
 There are a few different testing layers you can go through to ensure that the templates will be functioning the way you want them to.

-Everybody initially struggles with outlook emails and finds it hard to make it look the way they want.
+Everybody initially needs help with outlook emails and finds it hard to make them look how they want.

 However, you can use tools like Litmus or Acid for this purpose.
 These tools will help you identify the areas you need to pay attention to in terms of structuring your email template and eCommerce email design.

 Moreover, you can also test how your emails look on mobile devices and desktops—test whether your syntax, dynamic content, and buttons are working.

 These integrations are going to be helpful for you.
 You can even get to the place where you’re maybe incorporating a lot of dynamic information.